janmasrovira/hermes/README.md

 # hermes
-Theme that I use formy personal blog.
+Theme that I use for my personal blog.
 Originally forked from [not-matthias/apollo](https://github.com/not-matthias/apollo).

 ## Installation